AWhetter/pathseq/doc/source/format.rst

 The range specifier "``1-5x2``" represents the numbers 1, 3, 5.

+.. _format-simple-padding:

 Padding
 ~~~~~~~

+The padding string is definition of how a file number is formatted
+in each file names contained in the sequence.

 The padding is a REQUIRED part of the ranges.